shopsmart/render-j2-action/README.md

     # The name of the output file to write rendered contents to
     # Default: output
     output: ''

+    # If true, sets -x in the shell command
+    # Default: false
+    debug: ''
 ```
 <!-- end usage -->